-Football player killed by alleged accidental shooting in the US
+Football player killed by an alleged accidental shooting in the US

 Ty Jordan was targeting a football star and had already received awards in his freshman year of college.